 - Whenever you pass in front of the Holy Altar, whether the doors are open or closed

-This is by no means an exhaustive list!
+The above is by no means an exhaustive list.
 We cross ourselves many other times as well.
 Again, it all comes down to personal choice.
 If the Holy Spirit moves you to express your piety in a particular way, no one will judge you or look at you strangely for it.

 When NOT to make the sign

-Though the Orthodox make the sign of the cross rather liberally, there are a couple times when we should not make the sign of the cross during services:
+Though the Orthodox make the sign of the cross rather liberally, there are a couple times when we should not make the sign during services:

 - At the chalice before or after taking Holy Communion*

 - Whenever a bishop or priest blesses the congregation with his hand and says, “Peace be to all.”
 Here, we merely give a slight bow and receive the blessing.

 *Notice we mentioned Communion in both lists?
 Here’s why!
 If you cross yourself too close to the chalice, you might hit the chalice with your hand, or cause some of the Body and Blood of Christ to spill.
 However, it is okay for you to cross yourself before approaching the chalice and after backing away to receive blessed bread.

 Read More: Church Etiquette: The Ultimate Guide